ryan-mcclue/musings/workflow.md

 function overloading, generalised operator overloading and default arguments are c++ features that can't easily be implemented with gcc extensions

-note that >> will typically (implementation defined) perform arithmetic shift on signed, so not always the same as a divide.
+note that >> will typically (implementation defined) perform arithmetic shift (fill in with 1's) on signed, so not always the same as a divide. similarly, sign-extension just fills in the new MSBs with 1's

 for large cross-platform projects, best to differentiate with filenames, rather than ifdefs. this also gives the ability to have different control flows across the different platforms (essential)